afogelberg/geomangler/docs/manglers.md

 `source`<br>
 The current geometry type.
 Currently multipolygon is available.<br>
 `destination`<br>
 The destination geometry type to change to.
-Currently polygon is available.<br>
+Currently Multipolygon to Polygon, Multiline to Line and Multipoint to Point are available.<br>
 `options` *optional object*<br>
 features | Optional features to use.<br>